xp3i4/linear/README.md

 ```bash
 $linear *fa x *fa
 ```
-Use -h for more details regarding options
+Use -h for more details of options
 ```bash
 $linear -h
 ```

 ## File format of results
+Output of Linear is based on standard formats for sequence alignment However some changes have been made to adapt the result of map.
+Theses changes include:
 ### SAM/BAM
 Standard format for alignment and map.
 The definition of SAM/BAM of alignment of Linear is identical to the standard.